CookiePLMonster/CookiePLMonster.github.io/_posts/2023-01-15-remastering-colin-mcrae-rally-3-silentpatch.md

 <blockquote class="twitter-tweet" data-align="center"><p lang="en" dir="ltr">Let&#39;s see if I can once again seek help through Twitter - do any of you own this?
 A Czech release of Colin McRae Rally 3. <a href="https://t.co/M2CFIqeCZN">https://t.co/M2CFIqeCZN</a> <a href="https://t.co/fDD4LSOlIz">pic.twitter.com/fDD4LSOlIz</a></p>&mdash; Silent (@__silent_) <a href="https://twitter.com/__silent_/status/1588315889228599296?ref_src=twsrc%5Etfw">November 3, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Albeit much like the Polish release it was released by CD Projekt in eXtra Klasika, I don't know if it ever was released outside of it (it likely was, though).
-From the technical side, this Czech release is much less interesting than the Polish one -- compiled on {{ "2004-08-31" | date: page.date-format }}, it's not a special version but rather a translated international release replacing Spanish with Czech.
+From the technical side, this Czech release is much less interesting than the Polish one -- compiled on {% include elements/time.html date="2004-08-31"%}, it's not a special version but rather a translated international release replacing Spanish with Czech.
 None of the changes from CD Projekt are present in this release, although it's clear that it must have been translated from Polish, not from English -- as the Czech translation file contains (now unused) strings introduced in the Polish release!